-I’ve got a package, bought with a coupon on sale – what was I thinking? $2.49 with a 50 cent off coupon made it $1.99.
-I picked it up last summer when I was ill for a while; thought it’d be easy, yet still haven’t had the guts to make it.
+But let’s get back to the Kraft.
+I bought a package with a coupon on sale – what was I thinking? $2.49 with a 50 cent off coupon made it $1.99.
+I picked it up last summer when I was ill for a while; thought it’d be easy, yet still hadn’t had the guts to make it.
 To tell you the truth, after getting on the mend, I tried to give it away to three different people along with a few other items we weren’t going to use: A young woman on her own working at McDonald’s and just getting her own apartment, living on a shoe string, a single mom on Social Security supporting two kids, and a young woman on food stamps and public assistance.
 No one wanted it.

 I also suggested on more than one occasion when my 19 year old was complaining about “nothing good to eat,” that he might make it.
 Now this is the kid that was rarely served “junk” food or “boxed food” through out his life – he LOVES this kind of thing – yeah, that backfired, didn’t it?
 He’s coming around now and concerned about his health, especially after seeing what I’ve been through as I’ve aged.
 He turned up his nose at this, though.
 Now several months later, I’ve plucked it out of the “for the food shelf bag” and decided to make it, just to see what it’s all about.